 Yellow Pages search results.
 That’s a whopping $24000 a year, targeting only the niche that relies on yellow Pages search results.
 Meanwhile, there’s a whole untapped niche in other search engine results.

 3. How high is the Website Design Quality?

-When building your website, Yellow Pages turns to mass produced website templates.
+When building your website, Yellow Pages turns to mass produced website templates rather than optimized structures that lay the foundation for a solid SEO campaign.
 This basically means that there isn’t a unique lure from your website.
 It is not original.
 Their main focus isn’t on the website design, but on the advertising.
 As a business owner, that should concern you.
 Your website is your shop on the internet.
 If you want people to come in, it has to be attractive and look appealing.

 4. Is Yellow Pages WC3 Compliant?